Halle/TheOffcuts/content/posts/core-media-io-camera-extensions-part-three.md

 I encountered a milder bug (but still something that would be very stressful if I were discovering this the hard way via a tutorial not working) which was that I had one installation where the effects didn't work in the container app<->extension interaction but they did work in the end-to-end app, which self-healed after a second install, restart, reinstall.
 Well, we know that we're using betas, and some mysteries are part of the beta experience.

 That's everything!
 This has been quite a journey.
 I hope you feel well-set-up to start experimenting with your own effects and creative camera experiences.
 If you've had any trouble, compare against my [version on Github](https://github.com/Halle/ArtFilm) and I'm sure you'll find the issue in no time.
 Have fun!

-## Extro

-✂ - - Non-code thoughts, please stop reading here for the code-only experience - - ✂

-Extro will follow up in a few days after publication, as usual.